ealipio/refactor_ngrx-in-angular-6/README.md

-# learing routing  and ngrx from pluralsight
+# Learning routing and ngrx in angular from pluralsight:

 I made this repository while was attending to a course of Deborah Kurata in pluralsight.